jdmoreno/kafka-tests/README.md

 # kafka-tests
-Test of Kafka and python
+Tests with Kafka and Python